This page documents the evaluation metrics and predictor analysis tools for assessing imputation quality.

 Distribution comparison¶

-Beyond point-wise loss metrics, evaluating how well imputed values preserve distributional characteristics provides insight into whether the imputation maintains the statistical properties of the original data.
+Evaluating how well imputed values preserve distributional characteristics tells you whether the imputation maintains the statistical properties of the original data.

 Wasserstein distance¶